3rd Portuguese India Armada (Nova, 1501): Outward voyage

-The armada left in the spring of 1501.
-Sources vary as to whether it left on March 5 or April 10; Duarte Leite's analysis claims that the earlier date is more likely.

-According to chroniclers, the first major events happened in May.
-Correia states that the Third Armada followed the instructions given by Gaspar de Lemos or André Gonçalves (the captain of a ship that returned from Brazil the previous year).
-It went southwest and made a brief watering stop at Cape St. Augustine in northeast Brazil, before heading towards southern Africa.
-All other chroniclers do not mention the Brazilian stop.
-Barros and Góis mention the discovery of Ascension Island in the same month, an event that Correia himself does not record.
-Proceeding in the South Atlantic, Nova sighted Ascension Island, which he named Ilha da Conceição ("Conception Island").
-The island is confirmed to have been discovered later by Afonso de Albuquerque, who gave it its modern name (ilha da Ascensção) in 1503.
+The date of the third Portuguese armada's departure from Lisbon to India has variously been quoted as 1 March, 5 March, 11 March, 26–27 March or 10 April.

+Two chronicles claimed the ships discovered Ascension Island during the outward voyage, naming it Conception Island.
+Thus, João de Barros wrote that passing eight degrees beyond the equator, towards the south, an island was found to which the name Concepcão was given whilst Damião de Góis’ later chronicle described the sighting of an island south of the line which was named Conçeicam.
+There are at least three reasons why it is thought this name was quoted by de Barros in error, this later being repeated by de Góis.
+First, the Church of Rome has long celebrated the feast of the Immaculate Conception of the Virgin Mary on the fixed date of 8 December, yet by then the third armada had already reached India.
+Second, the Portuguese Cantino Planisphere, completed in 1502 after the third armada returned, shows the newly sighted island marked as ilha achada e chamada Ascenssam [island found and called Ascension], not as Conception.
+Third, in 1503 a division of the 4th Portuguese India Armada (Gama, 1502) under Estêvão da Gama also named the island as Ascension, not as Conception.
+It is usually presumed that the island was discovered on the movable feast of Ascension Day, which fell on 20 May in 1501, 39 days after Easter.

+Two sources, a letter from King Manuel I of Portugal and Gaspar Corrêa’s chronicle, made no mention of either Ascension or Conception, instead describing a visit to Brazil.

 The fleet crossed the Cape of Good Hope on July 7, 1501 without a known incident.
 It anchored at Mossel Bay (Aguada de São Brás).
 There, Nova found a note in a shoe by a watering hole.
 The note was left about a month earlier by Pêro de Ataíde, one of the captains of the returning Second Armada.
 Ataíde's note, addressed to all captains bound for India, warned that Calicut had become hostile to the Portuguese, but that Cochin (Cochim, now Kochi) and Cannanore (now Kannur) were still friendly ports where spices could be procured.
 It also recommended India-bound captains to go to Malindi, where Pedro Álvares Cabral left letters that contained more detailed information.
 Centuries later, the South African government declared the milkwood tree where Ataíde hung his shoe a national monument and erected a shoe-shaped postbox below it.